-(4) "Administrative Review Committee": The Administrative Review Committee consists of administrative personnel from Youth Correctional Facilities and Community Services who are responsible for the classification and program placement of committed youth within the close custody system.
-They are to assure that youth are in the most appropriate program to meet their needs and assure community protection.
+- (1) "Public safety reserve" is a category of beds in Youth Correctional Facilities that are reserved for the most serious offenders. - (2) "Juvenile Policy Committee" is an executive administrative group whose members represent the divisions of the OYA. - (3) "Administrative Review Committee" consists of administrative personnel from Youth Correctional Facilities and Community Services who are responsible for the classification and program placement of committed offenders within the close custody system.
+They are to assure that offenders are in the most appropriate program to meet their needs and assure community protection.
 All recommendations for community placement and termination from the Youth Correctional Facilities are considered by this committee.